 PPP are an interesting morphological variant in humans.
 However PPP are structurally distinct from the typical penile spines found in mice and chimps, and likely form by very different, still poorly understood mechanisms.
 Finally, we also note that the variable presence or absence of pearly penile papules in human males has no apparent relationship to the presence or absence of the penile spine regulatory sequence we have described in the androgen receptor gene.
 While PPP form in a significant fraction of humans, all humans tested appear to be missing the regulatory control sequence for keratinized penile spine formation described in the recent paper (McLean et al. (2011) Nature 471:216).

-More information on research projects in mice, sticklebacks, and humans.
+More information on research projects in mice, sticklebacks, human evolution, and human disease.